 Script notes are great for screenwriters.
 When a screenwriter asks for script notes from a script coverage company or a screenwriting group, that screenwriter assumes she’ll be receiving specific notes on her screenplay.

-But even with the best of intentions, our friends, our writers’ groups, our script notes companies of choice – they don’t always deliver the kind of detail, insight, and expertise we’d like.
+But even with the best of intentions, our friends, our screenwriters’ groups, our script coverage companies of choice – they don’t always deliver the kind of detail, insight, and expertise we’d like in our script notes.

 In other words, there’s folks who know how to give script notes, and folks who don’t. <—SPOILER

-So here’s a list of the top 7 typical b.s. script notes to watch out for.
+So here’s my list of the top 7 typical b.s. script notes to watch out for.

 #7) “There’s No Clear Inciting Event by Page 10”